sav-che/TL-2/Authors/Amshoff, Gerda Jane Hillegonda {std. Amshoff} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 104](https://www.biodiversitylibrary.org/item/103858#page/116/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 104](https://www.biodiversitylibrary.org/page/33264831) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Amshoff, Gerda Jane Hillegonda {std.
 Amshoff}|first entry]] for this author

 ### Author

 \* Amshoff, Gerda Jane Hillegonda (1913-1985), Dutch plant systematist, student of A.A.
 Pulle, Dr. phil.
-1939 (see TL-2/117), scientist at the Utrecht Institute of Systematic Botany 1939-1955; with the Laboratory for Plant Taxonomy, Wageningen 1955-1978. (*Amshoff*).
+1939 (see TL-2/117), scientist at the Utrecht Institute of Systematic Botany 1939-1955; with the Laboratory for Plant Taxonomy, Wageningen 1955-1978.
+**Abbreviated name**: *Amshoff*

 #### Herbarium and types